Frautch/hello-world/README.md

 # hello-world
-it maks the basic "hello world" project that everyone knows.
+It maks the basic "hello world" project that everyone knows.
+Anyway, tacos are there to feed you and NOTHING else.